 Parameters trainer (Trainer) - Trainer object that this trigger is associated with.
 The updater associated with this trainer is used to determine if the trigger should fire.

 Returns True if the corresponding extension should be invoked in this iteration.

 '''

-Return type bool

 get_training_length()

 serialize(serializer)

 '''

 chainer.training.triggers.ManualScheduleTrigger